dakshsuman/SQL-based-Financial-Data-Analysis/README.md

     group by sector, year;
  ```
 Analyzed sector-wise performance trends over the 5-year period, identifying high-growth sectors (e.g., Consumer Services with +713%, Capital Goods with +1037%, Metals & Mining with +378%) and underperforming sectors (e.g., FMCG with +43%, Oil, Gas & Consumable Fuels with +80%) based on average closing price growth.

+## Computes year-over-year percentage changes in average closing prices and the overall change from 2020 to 2024 to identify high-growth and underperforming sectors.
 ```sql
     WITH yearly_avg AS (
     SELECT